EUDAT-B2SHARE/b2share/README.md

 Utility scripts for B2SHARE - Invenio:

-- **Vagrantfile** is a vagrant configuration for a suitable development machine.

-- **start-invenio-daemons.sh** will start the invenio daemons necessary for data ingestion and other background jobs

 ### Installation

 On your host machine, create a clean folder and copy into it the whole content of `invenio-scripts/install`.
 Change working directory to this folder (`cd...`)